• Skip to primary navigation

 Fresh bananas in a no-bake cookie will provide too much moisture and the cookie may not hold together.
 Also, fresh bananas will spoil.

-I made crunchy bits of banana goodness by gently crumbling freeze dried banana slices.
+The crunchy bits of banana goodness in these cookies are made by gently crumbling freeze dried banana slices.
 All of the moisture is freeze dried out, the bananas crumble easily, and spoilage is avoided.

 Minions are also the reason I added bananas to these cookies.
 Did you know that Minions love bananas?